 Brightline stations and train reflect the sunny and bright disposition of Florida’s east coast.
 I’ve never seen a more well-kept space before, welcoming and calming for the upcoming rail adventure.
 This was made all the sweeter with super easy digital check-in and scanning.
 The staff were so friendly too – almost eerily so.

 First-class passengers enjoy priority boarding.
-Our section had a handful of guests, so we chose seats facing each other with a small table between.
+Our section had a handful of guests, so we chose seats facing each other with a small table in-between us.
 Staff immediately offered a hard or soft drink, along with a variety of snacks.
 Hummus, chips, cookies and, of course, prosecco quickly filled the table.

 From there, it was a super smooth train ride in our white leather seats.
 The Wifi worked well to catch up on some emails too.
 The experience was sleek, comfortable and quiet on a sunny weekday afternoon.
 Had a peek in the other coaches, which looked just as clean and cozy for an easy ride.
 I honestly had a hard time remembering I was in Florida, and not rolling through Tuscany or head down to Paris via train – until I’d spot a palm tree or American flag from the window.